deepakhb2/algorithms/README.md

-# algorithms
+# Algorithms
-Build algorithms using python following Udemy tutorial
+Learn algorithms by coding in python by following Udemy tutorial